nchalimba/tax-receipt-app/README.md

 ## Description

 The app makes managing receipts for the tax declaration more accessible.
-The end user kann manage, and import the relevant receipts, as well as export the metadata and the files in a pdf file.
+The end user can manage, and import the relevant receipts, as well as export the metadata and the files in a pdf file.
 This file contains all receipts in a given time period.

 ## Features